cambrian/accumulator/CONTRIBUTING.md

 1. Clone this repository.
 2. Run `./setup.sh` (if you already have the Rust toolchain installed, take a look at the setup script and add only the tools you are missing).
-3. Open VS Code and install the recommended extensions. **Note**: You are more than welcome to use your favorite IDE, but the original authors of this library have found VS Code extremely handy.
+3. Open VS Code and install the recommended extensions. **Note**: You are welcome to use your favorite IDE, but the original authors of this library have found VS Code extremely handy.
 4. Restart VS Code.

 ## Development
 - Leave `cargo watch -x "clippy -- -W clippy::pedantic"` running to type-check on save.
-Please adhere to the `pedantic` option, as any contribution must pass those checks (without errors or warnings) to be included.
+Please adhere to the `pedantic` option in Clippy, as any contribution must pass those checks (without errors or warnings) to be included.
 - Ensure that your code is formatted with `rustfmt`.
 If you use the recommended VS Code setup, this should happen whenever you save a file.
 - Write tests!
-The repository has many examples of tests; run `cargo test` early and often
+The repository has many examples of tests; run `cargo test` early and often.
 - The command `cargo bench` uses [Criterion](https://crates.io/crates/criterion) benchmarks.
 - When you are ready to submit your branch, create a pull request to `master`.
 A code owner will shepherd your PR through a review process prior to merge.